J.P. Crawford Player Props: Mariners vs. Twins

 J.P.
 Crawford At The Plate

-- Crawford has 79 hits this season and a team-best OBP of .368.

-- Among the qualifying hitters in MLB, he ranks 74th in batting average, 21st in on-base percentage, and 102nd in slugging.
+- He ranks 83rd in batting average, 22nd in on base percentage, and 106th in slugging among qualified hitters in MLB play.

-- Crawford has had at least one RBI in 25.6% of his games this year (22 of 86), with two or more RBI eight times (9.3%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 25.3% of his games this season, Crawford has had at least one RBI.
+He's picked up more than one in 9.2% and driven in three or more of his team's runs in two contests.

-- He has scored in 36 of 86 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.